-The following additional clauses apply to installations for multi-occupancy premises such as offices and shops.

-There are a number of different approaches which are employed in various DLH service areas on the design of connections to multi-occupancy premises.
-The following paragraphs describe the most common practices but not all will necessarily be accepted by the Host DLH; refer to Appendix A for any Host DLH variations.
+The following additional clauses apply to installations for multi-occupancy dwellings.
+There are a number of different approaches which are employed in various DLH service areas on the design of connections to multi-occupancy dwellings such as flats and maisonettes.
+The following paragraphs describe the most common practices, not all will necessarily be accepted by Host DLH; refer to Appendix B for any Host DLH variations.